WWFC chairman Rob Couhig alters statement after SAFC dig causes backlash

 Couhig was accused of throwing a “gallon of petrol” on the Sunderland fire by fans of his own club after his statement regarding the upcoming Wembley final was released earlier this week.

-The two teams are set to face off at Wembley in the League One play-off final at Wembley with promotion to the Championship on the line.
+The two teams are set to face off in the League One play-off final in Londo with promotion to the Championship on the line.

 Sunderland defeated Sheffield Wednesday over two legs to reach the showpiece event, whilst Wycombe came through two games with MK Dons.